Charles Weerts

-Charles Weerts (born 1 March 2001) is a Belgian racing driver who currently competes in the GT World Challenge Europe.
-On December 8 2022 Weerts was announced as a factory driver for BMW M Motorsport where he'll continue to drive for Team WRT.
+Charles Pierre Julien Weerts (born 1 March 2001) is a Belgian racing driver who currently competes in the GT World Challenge Europe.
+On December 8, 2022, Weerts was announced as a factory driver for BMW M Motorsport where he would continue to drive for Team WRT.

 Career

 Junior formula

 Weerts made his single-seater debut in 2017, joining Team Motopark for the 2017 ADAC Formula 4 season, alongside the final three races of the Formula 4 UAE Championship.
 During the 2017 ADAC F4 season, he would score 22nd in the overall classification and second in the Rookie Championship, scoring just three points towards the drivers' title.
-The following Formula 4 UAE season, Weerts was crowned series champion, sweeping the final quadruple-header round at Dubai Autodrome en route to a 50-point points lead over second-placed David Schumacher.
+The following Formula 4 UAE season, Weerts was crowned series champion, sweeping the final quadruple-header round at Dubai Autodrome en route to a 50-point lead over second-placed David Schumacher.
 However, the victory would mark Weerts' final season with Team Motopark, as he would switch to Van Amersfoort Racing for the 2018 ADAC Formula 4 season.
-After finishing 5th in points, securing one win and four podiums, Weerts would leave the team at the conclusion of the 2018 season.
+After finishing fifth in points, securing one win and four podiums, Weerts would leave the team at the conclusion of the 2018 season.